svcostes/CostesLab_R/README.md

 # CostesLab
-Repository for both R script and Matlab script for the Costes Lab
+Repository for R scripts for the Costes Lab